PyramidPHP/PyramidPHP/README.md

 3. It does not rush you to update your packages nor does not execute unexpectable side-effected multiple-dependency updates which might cause to broken project or hidden upredicted changes in behaviour.
-4. It gives you ability to freeze more than one dependency tree into .phar file/s, in most dissipated scenario - one .phar file for each and every explicit dependency your project depends on - offering the possibility to have one library in many different          versions in one project - if your explicitly defined dependencies need it that way - without getting stuck in impossible to resolve version constraints never ending circle or forcing you to update well performing, production tested and already widely used in project dependency because of update or addition in minor package, which can ruin your construction.
+4. It gives you ability to freeze more than one dependency tree into .phar file/s, in most dissipated scenario - one .phar file for each and every package your project explicitly depends on - offering the possibility to have one library in more than one version in one project - if any of yours explicitly defined dependencies need it that way.

 ---
 #### Instead of keeping house of cards untouched - build with pyramid!